Blog > Category Post > Posted: 2021-Apr-26, Updated: 2021-May-03

 • Vinyl is durable, cleanable and holds up well under cold and hot conditions.

-• It also somewhat resistant to the effects of UV exposure (white only - some vinyl paint processes may not be as durable as others).
+• It is also somewhat resistant to the effects of UV exposure (white only - some vinyl paint processes may not be as durable as others).

 • Regular inspections and minor maintenance will keep vinyl-clad wood windows in good condition.